-- The OA reviewed similar services in North Carolina, Tennessee and South Carolina among other state waiver programs for the I/DD population and took the average rate. - The current reimbursement for a comparable service in the Medicaid State Plan Community Behavioral Health Program approved by CMS, Community Support Individual.
+- The OA reviewed similar services in North Carolina, Tennessee and South Carolina among other state waiver programs for the I/DD population and took the average rate. - The current reimbursement for a comparable service in the Medicaid State Plan Community Behavioral Health Program approved by CMS, Community Support Individual per cost reporting.

-Community Access and Supported Employment Services: The maximum rate provided to groups of participants (i.e. staff to participant ratio of one to two or more) is based on the CMS approved MRWP rate, as of September 2005, for Day Habilitation.
-The maximum rate for services provided to an individual participant (i.e. one-to-one staff to participant ratio) is based on the CMS approved MRWP rate, as of September 2005 for Day Supports services.
+Community Access and Supported Employment Services: The maximum rate provided to groups of participants (i.e. staff to participant ratio of one to two or more) is based on a waiver rate study completed as of September 2005, for Day Habilitation.
+The maximum rate for services provided to an individual participant (i.e. one-to-one staff to participant ratio) is based on a waiver rate study as of September 2005 for Day Supports services.
 Both rates are only updated through legislative appropriation and waiver amendment.